rafayel404/Machine_Learning/README.md

 # This repository is not complete yet.
 Some important algorithms will be uploaded in a week.
+Running some experiment on these topics.

+- Logistic Regression
 - Principal Component Analysis.
 - t-Sne
 - Naive Bayes